Controlled digital lending: Digital Rights Management (DRM)

+Legal basis

+David R. Hansen and Kyle K. Courtney, authors of the 2018 white paper on CDL, based their legal framework on the first-sale doctrine (17 U.S.C. § 109(a)), a component of copyright law that determines owners' of a copyrighted work right to sell, lend, or share copies without permission or incurring fees.
+The first- sale doctrine is one reason libraries are able to lend books, because they have purchased the copyrighted work they are lending out and are legally allowed to share it without paying royalties each time it is borrowed.
+CDL advocates also maintain that the fourth factor of fair use is not violated because the market value of a book will not be impacted.
+Since under CDL a library is purchasing the book and following the one-copy/one-user model, proponents claim there is no loss of sale or enough incurred market harm to constitute a copyright injury as established in fair use jurisprudence.

 Adoption

 CDL is increasingly being considered by a number of libraries and is being followed by library organizations across the United States as well as in other countries.
 Brazilian experts have argued that CDL can be applied in the country through a systematic interpretation of cultural rights that extrinsically limits copyright.
 The Internet Archive has gathered together 12 stories from their blog about libraries that are engaged in aspects of CDL.
 Lisa Petrides of the Institute for the Study of Knowledge Management in Education, argues that in terms of school libraries, CDL is a positive step forward, but does not go far enough.

 In May 2021, the International Federation of Library Associations and Institutions (IFLA) stated that "there is a strong socio-economic case" for CDL; that CDL respects "a number of desirable and widely-recognised principles [...] (libraries' ability to freely acquire and lend, the technological neutrality of law, the possibility to combine exceptions)"; that CDL's legal basis supports the wider public interest.

-Controversy
+In January 2022, the National Information Standards Organization (NISO) formed a working group that developed a "recommended practice draft for interoperable systems for controlled digital lending", but did not officially release it following a negative response from publishers.
+NISO has continued to put out resources, such as conference proceedings and resources, in lieu of a potential future publication exploring CDL mechanisms in libraries and consortia.

+Criticism and legal controversy

+Opponents of CDL primarily include authors, publishers, and writers guilds who challenge CDL's validity under fair use in copyright law, primarily focusing on economic impact.
+Opponents argue that digitize-and-lend models do broadly impact book sales and e-book license acquisitions, and threaten royalties that make up a major portion of an author's revenue.